Wiz Defend is Here: Threat detection and response for cloud

 The narrative surrounding AI often focuses on ethics and the possibility of AI replacing human workforces.
 However, Forrester claims that the 11 million jobs in the US that will be replaced by AI by 2032 will be balanced by other new work opportunities.
 The relatively overlooked complexity is at the crossroads of AI and cybersecurity.
 Threat actors leverage AI to dispense malware and infect code and datasets.
 AI vulnerabilities are a common vector for data breaches, and software development lifecycles (SDLCs) that incorporate AI are increasingly susceptible to vulnerabilities.

 GenAI, in particular, poses many risks.
 The dangerous potential of GenAI is seen in tools like WormGPT, which is similar to ChatGPT but with a focus on conducting criminal activity.
-Luckily, the application of AI in cybersecurity is being used to ward off such threats.
+Luckily, the application of AI in cybersecurity is being used to ward off such threats with ChatGPT security evolving.
 The AI in cybersecurity market will reach $60.6 billion by 2028, proving that human security teams will struggle to identify and remediate large-scale cyberattacks facilitated by AI without utilizing AI themselves.

 Cybersecurity AI will continue to play a large role in combating AI-powered security threats.
 It’s important because threat actors will use LLM prompts as a vector to manipulate GenAI models to reveal sensitive information.
 CSPs are likely to fully embrace the AI revolution soon, which means that significant infrastructure and development-related decisions will be facilitated by AI chatbots.
 The use of chatbots as weapons (like WormGPT or FraudGPT) suggests that companies will have a lot of unpredictable AI-related cybersecurity challenges to reckon with.